Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 The self-adhesive stamp is a bit smaller in size.

 Stylized Ammonites were depicted on the margins of the Mini-Sheet with the gummed stamp.
-Many stuffed animals and shells from collection of the Museum are shown on the background of the stamp.
-The most famous artefact of the museum the 14-meter-high, the biggest mounted dinosaur skeleton of the world - the skeleton of sauropod dinosaur Brachiosaurus brancai - depicted on the foreground.
+Many stuffed animals and shells from the collection of the Museum are shown on the background of the stamp.
+The most famous artefact of the museum the 14-meter-high, the biggest mounted dinosaur skeleton of the world - the skeleton of the sauropod dinosaur Brachiosaurus brancai - depicted on the foreground.

 Note:

-Brachiosaurus brancai was described by German paleontologist Werner Janensch in 1914, based on the fossils discovered in what was then German East Africa, modern-day Tanzania, as species of the North American sauropod Brachiosaurus from the Morrison Formation, USA.
+Brachiosaurus brancai was described by German paleontologist Werner Janensch in 1914, based on the fossils discovered in what was then German East Africa, modern-day Tanzania, as a species of the North American sauropod Brachiosaurus from the Morrison Formation, USA.

 Recent research shows that the differences between the type species of Brachiosaurus and the Tanzanian fossils are so large that the African material should be placed in a separate genus.